jtha/job-search/docs/01_lead_generation_system.md

 ## Overview

-The Lead Generation System is a sophisticated web scraping solution designed to automatically discover and collect job postings from Job Boards Site.
+The Lead Generation System is a sophisticated web scraping solution designed to automatically discover and collect job postings from LinkedIn.
 It serves as the foundation of the job search automation pipeline, providing high-quality job leads for further analysis and assessment.

 ## System Architecture

 ### Core Components

-1. **Job Boards Site Crawler** (`backend/crawler.py`)
+1. **LinkedIn Crawler** (`backend/crawler.py`)
    - Multi-page job listing scraper
    - Individual job description extractor
    - Browser automation using Playwright